darkbatcher/picobat-www/doc/dos9.md

 ---
 layout: default
 ---
-# Dos9 command #
+# Picobat command #

-**Dos9** is a free, cross-platform command prompt used for batch scripts and command processing.
+**Picobat** is a free, cross-platform command prompt used for batch scripts and command processing.

-**Dos9** is a free software, designed to be as compatible as possible with **cmd.exe** proprietary software from **Microsoft**.
+**Picobat** is a free software, designed to be as compatible as possible with **cmd.exe** proprietary software from **Microsoft**.

 ## Synopsis ##